CesarPiresSevero/pyfi/readme.md

 ## Donations

-We believe in free and open source software.
+We believe in **free and open source software**.
 Help us continue with our mission.

-If you think this library is useful, buy me a coffee!

 ## Installation